TimonChristl/Logger/README.md

 # TC.Logging

-A simple logging system for .NET 4.0 and higher.
+A simple logging system for NetStandard2.0 and Net8.0 or higher.
+The net8.0 version has nullability annotations.

 ## Features